kenzylouis/flask-visitor-counter/README.md

 Steps 5
 --------
-perfrom Database operations from the shell (CRUD)
+# Perform Database operations from the shell (CRUD)

 ```flask shell```
 perform CRUD operations.
 Through the SQLAlchemy you can perform query to the DB